Cambridge Police Department (Massachusetts)

 The Cambridge Police Department is the municipal police department for the city of Cambridge, Massachusetts, in the United States.
-Formally organized in 1859. with the appointment of John C. Willey as the first chief of police, the Cambridge Police Department was then manned by only 16 officers.
+Formally organized in 1859. with the appointment of John C. Willey as the first chief of police, the Cambridge Police Department was then staffed by only 16 officers.
 The Cambridge Police Department moved its headquarters location on December 8, 2008.
 The police department is now located in the Robert W. Healy Public Safety Facility at 125 Sixth Street in the neighborhood of East Cambridge, leaving their Central Square location after 135 years.

 Prior to the move, the Cambridge Police were based in a facility at 5 Western Avenue, which was considered an outdated facility that had been used from 1933 to 2008.

 Cooperation

 The Cambridge Police is the main law enforcement agency for the city of Cambridge where it holds ultimate jurisdiction over the city.
 Joint law enforcement may be carried out with the assistance of other law enforcement agencies including two divisions of the Massachusetts State Police known as the Fourth (Boston) and Fifth (Brighton) barracks of Troop H which provide cooperation with the Cambridge Police Department.
 Additionally, the Massachusetts Bay Transportation Authority Police may cover its own transit properties or facilities in Cambridge along with the Harvard University and MIT police providing coverage for their local campuses and other facilities.